Aerial view of kayakers at Plandon Cay Cut near South Caicos in the Turks and Caicos

 With the advent of two luxury resorts, South Caicos is developing a well-deserved reputation as an exceptional water sports destination.

 The flats and bonefishing of South Caicos, Bell Sound, East Caicos, and Middle Caicos, all within easy access, are world-class and are beginning to attract global attention.
-Reef fishing is just as impressive, as the commercial fishing industry can attest to.
+Reef fishing is just as impressive, as the commercial fishing industry can attest to—fishing is the main industry on South Caicos, and it is celebrated each year on the island at Fisherman's Day.

 South Caicos has long held the reputation as a scuba diving destination, and after a long hiatus due to Hurricane Ike in 2008, the dive industry is back.
 There are exquisite wall and gully sites to discover, abundant marine wildlife, and the Convair CV-440 aircraft wreck.